UrbanWarlockGames/smrf-spellgen/README.md

 # Spoiled Meat, Rotten Flesh Spell Generator
 Chaos Magic spell generator for  the biopunk fantasy tabletop role-playing game "Spoiled Meat, Rotten Flesh".
 Made using Python.

+Containing 417 unique words with over 24,085 unique combinations and seven degrees of magnitude (for noun and verb combos) adding up to 42,504 unique names.
+But that's not all!
+When you add everything together there is a total of 66,589 combinations of words to come up with your own spell name!

+The word combinations are weighted to ensure quality and reduce randomness/spell name incompatibilities while maintaining the "chaotic" nature of chaos magic.

 # How to use
 ## Executable
 Run smrfspellen.exe to generate a spell name.
 No outside files required.
 You can input the number of spells you wish to generate at the bottom.